rtstatistics/rtstatistics-web-mconsole/README.md

 The app is built with Angular 2 and Angular Material 2.

 The packaged application is embedded in web-manage and served from the Tomcat server.
+It can also be run as a standalone single page application either from local file system or from a web server.

 ## Develop